Updated: Jan 25

 Later on, "Artizen" got sold to a much larger label called "Mack Avenue Records," and they bought my contract.
 That's when I put out my second album, "Lil Man Soul", which had my two number one hits, " (The single "I'm Waiting for You" was a No.1 hit on the Billboard Contemporary Jazz chart.
 It was nominated Song of the Year in 2010 at the American Smooth Jazz Awards.

+Can you tell me about your single, Take Me There?
 My single "Take Me There" was also a No.1 hit on the same chart”.
 I'm waiting for you was number one for 12 weeks, consecutive.
 Take me there was number one for six weeks, consecutively.
 It was so interesting.
-My manager called me when I was doing a show in Denver, and said, "congratulations", you’re number one!
+My manager called me when I was doing a show in Denver, and said, "congratulations", your number one!
 I said number #1 on what?
 "He said you're #1 on the Billboard! " I said what's the Billboard?"
 So, that was my knowledge of the music industry at that time.
 Now, I have eight albums out.
 Most of my catalogue is on "Mack Avenue.

 Records" which features "Baby Soul, Little Man Soul and self-titled, "Jackie Joyner".
 I also put out a gospel record called " Church Boy, and "Main Street Beat."
 I started my own label in 2019.
 I decided to take the reins to my career and head on to a new direction and I put out the album "Touch".
 It did very well.

-Gina: Have you ever run into any situations regarding race in your musical journey?
-Jackiem: Yeah.
+Have you ever run into any situations regarding race in your musical journey?
+Yeah.
 You know, it's it comes with the territory.
 I try not to focus on what's unfair, but more so on what I can do and how I can expand and find routes away from roadblocks that might be there.
 I set out to create my own route to success that doesn't necessarily have to go in the same direction that everyone else is going which could have several roadblocks politics, race, whatever you want to call it.
 I think what I've embraced is that this type of thing when it comes to race, favorites, and all of that stuff is here to stay.
 I don't think it's going to go anywhere.
 So, I think the best thing that I can do as an artist is find the find my own way create my own leverage and create my own way, you know, and show other people as well.
-Gina: what is your most memorable moment in your in your music career?

 Jackiem Joyner ( Photo By Gina Sedman)